 Host failover capacity planning

 When configuring HA, you have to manually configure the maximum host failure tolerance.
 This is a task that you should thoughtfully consider during the hardware sizing and planning phase of your deployment.
 This would assume that you have built your ESX/ESXi hosts with enough resources to run more VMs than planned to be able to accommodate HA.
-For example, in Figure 2 below (click on image for full size), notice that the HA cluster has four ESX hosts and that all four of these hosts have enough capacity to run at least three more VMs.
+For example, in Figure 2, notice that the HA cluster has four ESX hosts and that all four of these hosts have enough capacity to run at least three more VMs.
 Because they are all already running three VMs, that means that this cluster can afford the loss of two ESX/ESXi hosts because the remaining two ESX/ESXi hosts can power on the six failed VMs with no problem if failure occurs.